markelca/markelca.com/content/posts/2022-10-17-conquest-of-the-useless/index.md

 ---
-title: "Conquest of The Useless"
+title: "Conquest of the Useless"
 Description: "“That’s not useful to learn”, “You’ll never gonna use that”…"
 tags: []
 date: 2022-10-15